How to Grow Lettuce

 Just remember that overly ripened leaf lettuce is not really edible because they have a tendency to get tough and bitter.

 You can harvest lettuce seeds any time after the flowers die back.

-Just pick or cut off from the stalk and separate seeds from any debris.
+You can just pick or cut off from the stalk and separate seeds from any debris.

 Make sure the seeds are completely dry and then store them in a cool dry area until you are ready for planting lettuce again.

-Learning how to grow lettuce can be a great pleasure and by growing your own food, you control the quality of your food.
-As the saying goes - You are What you Eat!
+Learning how to grow lettuce can be a great pleasure and by growing your own food, you can control the quality of your food.